kevinpalm/bayesian-firewood-stacking/README.md

 ### Implementation

-Model implementation was completed using pystan and is available here:
+Model implementation was completed using pystan and code is available here: [https://github.com/kevinpalm/bayesian-firewood-stacking/blob/main/model.ipynb](https://github.com/kevinpalm/bayesian-firewood-stacking/blob/main/model.ipynb)

+## Conclusions

+Based on this model, I should expect my firewood stack is comprised of:

+* 47% alder
+* 28% birch
+* 25% pine

+With the requirements I set for how seasoned the wood needs to be before burning, I estimate for the 95% credible set that between 34% and 54% of the total pile is burnable.
+Given the mix of wood species ready to burn, this is equivalent to between 23.6 and 37.6 days of fuel.

+Sounds like I'll need to aquire a bit more dry wood before I'm ready for winter!